-We’re currently working with Nesta to spread the word in communities to ensure that everyone is involved in shaping future innovation.
-If you want to be involved in these conversations, email us at email@example.com, we’d love to hear from you!
+We’re spreading the word in communities to ensure that everyone is involved in shaping future innovation.
+If you want to be involved in these conversations, email us at firstname.lastname@example.org, we’d love to hear from you!

 Leeds is at the forefront of using innovative technology and smart thinking to deliver sustainable solutions which will benefit everyone.
 Here’s just a few of the initiatives that you may already be aware of:

-- Project underway to harness energy from the new Recycling and Energy Recovery Facility at Cross Green
+- Leeds PIPES project underway to harness energy from the new Recycling and Energy Recovery Facility at Cross Green

 - Leeds Care Record sharing patient data between healthcare professionals to provide an improved, joined-up service

 - Smart Parking scheme to help drivers identify free parking spaces helping to reduce CO2 emissions

 - New sustainable homes being built by CITU in the city centre to the ‘Leeds Homes Standard’

 - £50 UK-first moveable weir to help protect the city centre from flooding